-Where required by the plans, provide 16-inch pedestrian signal heads with traditional three-sided, rectangular visors, 6 inches long.
+Where required by the plans, provide 16-inch pedestrian signal heads with traditional threesided, rectangular visors, 6 inches long.
+Where required by the plans, provide 12-inch pedestrian signal heads with traditional three-sided, rectangular visors, 8 inches long.

 Provide 2-inch diameter pedestrian push-buttons with weather-tight housings fabricated from die-cast aluminum and threading in compliance with the NEC for rigid metal conduit.
 Provide a weep hole in the housing bottom and ensure that the unit is vandal resistant.